auth0/docs/articles/flows/guides/client-credentials/call-api-client-credentials.md

 <%= include('./includes/sample-use-cases') %>

 Once your API receives a request with an Access Token, it will need to validate the token.
-For details, see [Validate Access Tokens](/api-auth/tutorials/verify-access-token).
+For details, see [Validate an Access Token](/tokens/guides/access-token/validate-access-token).

 ## Keep reading